charleswong28/stimulus-jest/README.md

 <h2 align="center">Integration testing suit for Rails Stimulus and View Partials</h2>

-**👩🏻‍💻 Developer Ready**: A comprehensive integration testing suite designed for Rails Stimulus and view partials, utilizing JEST and a static HTML generator.
+**👩🏻‍💻 Developer Ready**: A comprehensive integration testing suite utilizing JEST and a static HTML generator.

 **📸 Scalable testing**: This suite focuses on testing JavaScript and views without creating database records, providing a scalable solution.